The role of information in high dimensional stochastic optimal control: Fluctuations of the Mean Field Limit

-We now want to improve the mean field approximation to capture the Gaussian fluctuations of the limit.
-We assume $(S^*)$ and $(A^*)$ are the unique minimizers of the mean field problem and $(P^*)$ is the co-state that solves (\ref{eqn:Hamiltonian_system}).
+We aim to refine the mean-field approximation to capture the Gaussian fluctuations of the limit.
+We assume $(S^*)$ and $(A^*)$ are the unique minimizers of the mean-field problem and $(P^*)$ is the co-state that solves (\ref{eqn:Hamiltonian_system}).
 We also let $(U^*)$ be the mean observations that solve (\ref{eqn:mean_field_observations}).
-We will show that the state, observations, and control satisfy
+We will show that the state, observations, and control can be expanded as